openstack-archive/murano/doc/source/index.rst

 lifecycle.

 Murano consists of three source code repositories:
-    * `murano-api`_ - is the main repository.
+    * `murano`_ - is the main repository.
 It contains code for Murano API server, Murano engine and MuranoPL
     * `murano-agent`_ - agent which runs on guest VMs and executes deployment plan